Chapter 12: The Minimal Machine Model

 PICs, PIT, and LAPIC: KVM's In-Kernel Devices

 Creating the interrupt fabric.
-A single ioctl, KVM_CREATE_IRQCHIP (_IO(0xAE, 0x60)), instantiates two cascaded i8259A PICs — master at ports 0x20/0x21, slave at ports 0xA0/0xA1 — and an IOAPIC.
+A single ioctl, KVM_CREATE_IRQCHIP (_IO(0xAE, 0x60)), instantiates two cascaded i8259A PICs -- master at ports 0x20/0x21, slave at ports 0xA0/0xA1 -- and an IOAPIC.
 It also arranges for every subsequently-created vCPU to have a Local APIC.
-After this call, GSIs 0–15 are routed to both the PIC and the IOAPIC; GSIs 16–23 go to the IOAPIC only.
-Critically, KVM_CREATE_IRQCHIP must be called before KVM_CREATE_VCPU on x86_64; the ordering is enforced by KVM and documented in the KVM API under §4.24.
+After this call, GSIs 0-15 are routed to both the PIC and the IOAPIC; GSIs 16-23 go to the IOAPIC only.
+Critically, KVM_CREATE_IRQCHIP must be called before KVM_CREATE_VCPU on x86_64; the ordering is enforced by KVM and documented in the KVM API under section 4.24.

 The PIT.
 KVM_CREATE_PIT2 (_IOW(0xAE, 0x77, struct kvm_pit_config)) creates the i8254 Programmable Interval Timer.
 Counter 0 at port 0x40 drives system timer IRQ 0; counter 1 at 0x41 is vestigial (originally DRAM refresh); counter 2 at 0x42 gates the PC speaker via port 0x61.
 The tick rate is PIT_TICK_RATE = 1193182 Hz (defined in include/linux/timex.h).
 The KVM_PIT_SPEAKER_DUMMY flag in the flags field tells KVM to emulate the speaker port at 0x61 in-kernel, avoiding a userspace VM exit every time Linux probes it.

 Snapshot and restore.
 Because the interrupt controllers are in-kernel, saving their state requires ioctls.
-Firecracker's save_state() calls get_irqchip() with KVM_GET_IRQCHIP three times — once each for KVM_IRQCHIP_PIC_MASTER, KVM_IRQCHIP_PIC_SLAVE, and KVM_IRQCHIP_IOAPIC — writing into a struct kvm_irqchip { chip_id; chip }.
+Firecracker's save_state() calls get_irqchip() with KVM_GET_IRQCHIP three times -- once each for KVM_IRQCHIP_PIC_MASTER, KVM_IRQCHIP_PIC_SLAVE, and KVM_IRQCHIP_IOAPIC -- writing into a struct kvm_irqchip { chip_id; chip }.
 The restore path calls set_irqchip() with KVM_SET_IRQCHIP three times in the same order.
-This symmetric protocol is one reason Firecracker's snapshotting is fast: no in-process state machine needs serializing, only three kernel structures.
+PIT state and per-vCPU local-APIC state are saved through separate KVM interfaces; these three structures are only the irqchip portion.

 Fixed MMIO addresses.
 The IOAPIC sits at IOAPIC_ADDR = 0xFEC0_0000 and the LAPIC at APIC_ADDR = 0xFEE0_0000 (from src/vmm/src/arch/x86_64/layout.rs).
 KVM also needs a protected TSS at 0xFFFB_D000 (the KVM TSS region), which is placed outside any guest-accessible memslot.